We support building more housing.

 At Neighbors for More Neighbors—Columbus, we believe in housing for all.
 We believe in ending exclusionary zoning.

 We believe in mixed-use zoning.
 We believe in raising height limits and decreasing setbacks.
 We believe zoning is currently a powerful tool of institutional racism, and we believe in dismantling that power.
 We believe that increasing the amount of housing units available in all neighborhoods can help make entire cities affordable.
-We believe firmly in preventing displacement.
+We believe in preventing displacement.
+We believe in landlord-tenant reforms that shift the balance of power toward renters.
 This means we support housing, period.
-That includes:
+That includes (but is not limited to):

 We believe more people living in urban areas is greener than sprawl, and we believe that supply and demand are linked.
-We believe we are in an environmental crisis that demands change, and some of these changes will be in our approach to housing policies.
+We believe there is an environmental crisis that demands change, and some of these changes will be in our approach to housing policies.

 We believe Central Ohio is experiencing a housing shortage, as evidenced by rising rents and low vacancy rates.
-We believe that housing policies of the last several decades have been intentionally implemented and maintained wealthy landowners, who are now disproportionately represented in land-use discussions and policy.
+We believe that housing policies of the last several decades have favored wealthy landowners, who are over-represented in land use planning discussions.

 Density is beautiful and historic.